 Prior to the end date of the medical leave, the student is expected to provide an update on medical status from the attending health care clinician to the OGE.
 Effectively, these updates renew the leave status.
 For international students, a clinician’s update must be provided to the OGE each term.

 Extensions of medical leave beyond one year are granted only in exceptional circumstances.
 The maximum allowable extension is one additional semester.
 The student must provide updated documentation from their clinician and department for an extension that they are actively engaged in a treatment program and is likely to stabilize within one additional semester.
 International students are not eligible for extension due to U.S. immigration policy.
+Requests for a medical leave extension should be initiated by June 15 for the fall term and by November 15 for the spring term.

 Returning from medical leave

 The process for returning from an approved medical leave is similar to the leave process.
 OGE requires two documents: a clinician’s letter stating that the student has substantially progressed in his or her treatment and supporting the student’s return to their studies and campus life; and an academic program letter supporting the student’s return to their academic and research program.
 Students should try, if possible, to anticipate their resumption of studies and plan accordingly to avoid registration problems.
+Students may return from their medical leave at the beginning of the summer term.

 Requests to return from medical leave should be initiated by the following dates: